What Is Glycemic Control?

 Conventional Treatment

-The management of type 2 diabetes is multifactorial, combining lifestyle changes (diet and physical exercise), pharmacotherapy, and regular monitoring.
-Treatment is individualized according to HbA1c, comorbidities, cardiovascular risk, and patient preferences.
+Managing type 2 diabetes is multifactorial, combining lifestyle changes (diet and physical exercise), pharmacotherapy, and regular monitoring.
+Treatment is individualized based on HbA1c, comorbidities, cardiovascular risk, and patient preferences.

 Metformin remains the first-line pharmacologic agent for most patients.
 In recent decades, new therapeutic classes such as SGLT2 inhibitors and GLP-1 agonists have transformed treatment by offering cardiovascular and renal benefits beyond glycemic control.